sn/plugg/README.md

 result = Plugg.send(:test_method)
 ```

-In the above example, you are sending the *:test_method* message to each plugin class in loaded registry and returning the output from each of these calls in an array (result).
+In the above example, you are sending the *:test_method* message to each plugin class in the loaded registry and returning the output from each of these calls in an array (result).

 The *:test_method* message should correspond to a method with the same name in the plugin class:

+    cat DemoPlugin.rb

 ```ruby
 class DemoPlugin